Article I: Mission Statement

 Section D: Child Care

-2. Increased funding and expanded eligibility for the Child Care Access Means Parents in School (CCAMPIS) program.
+1. Increased accessibility and funding for all child care programs, including the Child Care Access Means Parents in School (CCAMPIS) program.

 Section E: Tax Credits and Deductions

 1. Tax deductions for interest assessed on all educational loans.

 2. Tax credits for tuition paid, books, educational materials, computers and interest assessed on all educational loans.

 Section F: Other Federal Issues